 If your dog regularly visits a professional groomer, make sure their ears are cleaned there.
 If you want to clean your dog’s ears at home, you should know the ear cleaning procedure and other important aspects.
 Read the article below and learn how you can clean your dog’s ears.

-Dog ear cleaning is a challenging process, and when you clean your dog’s ear, make sure he is comfortable with the whole process.
+Cleaning your dogs ears is a challenging process, especially if they easily get stressed when you touch their ears.
+Make sure they are comfortable with the whole process.
 Of course, it will help you a lot if you start handling their ears from a young age.

-Certain equipment are needed before you start cleaning your dog’s ears, make sure you have the following things before starting the procedure.
+Certain equipment is needed before you start cleaning your dog’s ears, make sure you have the following before starting the procedure.

 - A clean towel